ShreyamMaity/cowin_smart_print/README.md

 - Supports all the CoWIN Certificates
 - Can be converted to Smart Cards or Paper Cards
 - Supports all the Smart Card Printers
-- Legecy Printing or Modern Printing both suppoerted
+- Legacy Printing or Modern Printing both suppoerted

 ## Installation :